JGKarlin/girlsinsight/README.md

 # GirlsInsight

-GirlsInsight is a Python tool for advanced sentiment analysis of GirlsChannel.net comments.
+GirlsInsight is a Python tool for web scraping and sentiment analysis of GirlsChannel.net comments.
 By analyzing upvoted and downvoted comments, it evaluates themes, emotions, and cultural contexts to provide nuanced insights into online community sentiment.
 Designed for researchers, analysts, and developers, GirlsInsight simplifies the process of gathering, analyzing, and visualizing large datasets.

 For detailed information about the technical implementation and methodology, please refer to our [Technical Documentation](https://github.com/JGKarlin/girlsinsight/blob/main/methodology.md).